Fête des Vignerons: 19th century

 Due to the unrest of the Vaudoise Revolution, then the Napoleonic Wars, the following years did not allow for a new celebration.
 It would take twenty-two years, until 1819, before a new celebration was organized.
 The 1819 celebration took place from August 5 to 6 presided over by Abbot-President Louis Levade who had presided over the first staged spectacle in 1797.
-About 730 actors and performers participated in a 2000-seat arena.
-As the canton of Vaud had recently joined the Confederation, the theme of this first 19th century celebration glorified tradition and patriotism.
+About 730 actors and performers participated in a 2,000-seat arena.
+As the canton of Vaud had recently joined the Swiss Confederation, the theme of this first 19th century celebration glorified tradition and patriotism.
 The traditional song "Ranz des vaches" was sung for the first time at the Fête des Vignerons.
 The organiser Counsellor Walther, considered that the spectacle had become complicated enough to need a director, the dance master David Constantin, and a musical director, David Glady, who selected and arranged the music and texts.

 The third Fête des Vignerons took place from 8 to 9 August 1833 under the direction of Abbot-President Vincent Doret.
-About 780 actors and performers participated in a 4000-seat arena, once again organised by Counsellor Walther under the direction of David Constantin.
+About 780 actors and performers participated in a 4,000-seat arena, once again organised by Counsellor Walther under the direction of David Constantin.
 Walther commissioned Samuel Glady (son of David Glady) to compose original music to complement songs from the traditional repertoire.
 Costumes were designed by Theophile Steinlen.